bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-update.md

 >
 > Who can execute the method: any user

 The method `task.commentitem.update` updates the comment data.
-Mandatory authorization via oauth and obtaining an auth code is required.
+Authorization via oauth and obtaining an auth code is required.

 ## Parameters